 To create the second story, type 3 on the Distance (m) dialog box and press Enter, or click the lock button to lock in the distance.
 This time, press and hold Ctrl to create a new edge when you click the face and drag it up.

 If you do not hold Ctrl, it does not add another edge and only adds 3 meters to the ground floor.

 Repeat these steps on the same portion of the building five more times.
 When you are finished, you will have a six-story tower.

 Apply color to the building

 You can apply color to the building by assigning a color to the Destination 61+ layers in the Scene Editor.
 Check the Set Color check box to open the color picker.

 To be consistent with typical colors used by urban planners, select a brown for multifamily residential.

 CGA Model and Inspector

 In the Scene Editor, turn off the visibility for the Manual Drawing layer and turn on the visibility for the CGA Model Inspector layer.
-Next, open the Bookmarks menu and select CGA Model Inspector.
+Next, open the CGA Model Inspector bookmark (1).
 The view refocuses to the City Center at Lynnwood building, the next part of this tutorial.

 The Computer Generated Architecture (CGA) shape grammar of CityEngine is a unique programming language that you can specify to generate architectural 3D content.
 Essentially, when CGA rules are assigned or applied to shapes, 3D models are created.
 The complexity of the 3D models depends on the rules and the instructions within them.
 CityEngine is a procedural modeling application, meaning the shapes go through a series of procedures (the CGA rule file) that create the 3D model.

 Use the Inspector

-Select the building footprint for the City Center at Lynnwood building on the left and check its attributes in the Inspector (click Window > Inspector if it is not open).
+Click the Select tool (Q) to select the building footprint for the City Center at Lynnwood building and check its attributes in the Inspector window (click Window > Inspector if it is not open).
 The Inspector window provides information about your shape, including its name, rule file, and start rule.
 A rule has not been assigned to the footprint, which is why that field is blank.

 Apply a rule